 A study in making a unique, commercial building that considers the health of its users, the building targets BREEAM Outstanding.
 We have taken a holistic approach to explore how the mass and skin of architecture can create shadow and light, and how those elements affect and engage the building’s users, ultimately improving their everyday lives.

 The building’s form is determined by three factors: the position of the sun, the site perimeter and the site’s structural grid.
 Like its neighbouring building, the King’s Cross Sports Hall, 22 Handyside Street sits above Grade II-listed mainline and underground railway tunnels, meaning it needed to be super lightweight.
 Responding to these elements, Coffey Architects shifted the three-storey building diagonally.
 This helped balance the weight of the building whilst improving the orientation for heat gain, directional flow and outward views.
 The composition creates civic elevations to York Way and Handyside Street and effortlessly generates an expressive corner between.

 Will Colthorpe, Partner of KCCLP, comments, “It’s been a brilliant journey from design competition to completion.
-The whole design and construction team have done a great job and really pulled together these last few months.
 Many of us have been up to see the building early in the morning to watch the autumn sunrise reflecting in the façade – it’s one of those truly magical moments and the concept has been absolutely nailed.
 The decision to lay the building out on a raked grid was an early masterstroke in the design and, combined with the vaulted ceiling, the finished space internally is pretty stunning.”